-- All appeals by students should be submitted directly to the Executive Director for Experiential Education (EDEE). - All submissions and responses may be made by hard copy or electronically through email or fax with email being the preferred method.
-The student is responsible for ensuring the receipt of the appeal by the EDEE within the timeline specified below. - Grade appeals will be granted only if the student presents clear and convincing evidence of one or more of the following: - Procedural or clerical error by the preceptor that had a negative impact on the student's grade. - Grading that is arbitrary, capricious, or outside accepted norms with resultant negative impact on the student's grade.
+- All appeals by students should be submitted directly to the Assistant Dean of Experiential Education (ADEE). - All submissions and responses may be made by hard copy or electronically through email or fax with email being the preferred method.
+The student is responsible for ensuring the receipt of the appeal by the ADEE within the timeline specified below. - Grade appeals will be granted only if the student presents clear and convincing evidence of one or more of the following: - Procedural or clerical error by the preceptor that had a negative impact on the student's grade. - Grading that is arbitrary, capricious, or outside accepted norms with resultant negative impact on the student's grade.